Ph.D., Harvard University, Near Eastern Languages & Civilizations, Hebrew Bible, 2001

 As a professor there is nothing I am more interested in than making the real people who lived in the real space and time of the OT come alive for my students.
 As a result, those who study the great narrative of God and his people with me can expect a substantial dose of the history, archaeology, geography, and languages of the ancient Near East.

 I am a graduate of Gordon-Conwell Theological Seminary and Harvard University.
 My professional background includes nine years as a professor of Old Testament at Asbury Theological Seminary, four at Wesley Biblical Seminary, and several years at Gordon-Conwell and Gordon College.
 Due to my passion for "real space and time," at both Asbury and Wesley I designed an Israel Studies program, over the years bringing dozens of students to Israel to study historical geography and field archaeology.
-Prior to my years as an academic, I served in professional ministry.
 I am deeply committed to the health of the Church, and speak and teach often at events dedicated to the education and discipleship of the laity.

 My publishing endeavors have alternated between pieces written for the Academy and pieces written for the laity.
 Deuteronomy, the Deuteronomistic History, and Biblical Theology are particular foci for me.
-I am currently working on a commentary on Deuteronomy for Eerdman's Two Horizons series, and an undergraduate introduction to the Bible with Ben Witherington for Oxford University Press.
-A DVD-based lay curriculum designed around The Epic of Eden (InterVarsity Press) is due out within the year.
-I've also written and spoken frequently on the interface between environmentalism and biblical theology.
-I am in the process of designing a cross-disciplinary course for undergraduates on the topic with my colleagues in the Biology department.
+I am currently working on a piece regarding the “Economics of Deuteronomy,” a commentary on Deuteronomy for Eerdman's Two Horizons series, and Isaiah: A Christian Entry into the Fifth Gospel with InterVarsity Press.
+I have recently released A DVD-based lay curriculum designed around The Epic of Eden (InterVarsity Press), and a similar curriculum on the Book of Isaiah is due out within the year.
+I also write and speak frequently on the interface between environmentalism and biblical theology.
+Dr. Kristen Page of Wheaton’s Biology Department and I have created a cross-disciplinary course for undergraduates on “Environmentalism and the Christian,” and I am currently under contract with Hendrickson Publishers to write a book on the same.

 - Introduction to the Old Testament